AuctionSieve

 java -DBROWSER="firefox %s" -jar auctionsieve.jar

-Let me know which one works for you.
 Thanks to Dave Arndt for this suggestion!

 "How can I backup my AuctionSieve Data?"